 Geographically, the top 5 source markets between 2019 and 2020 were Prince George, Surrey, Vancouver, Kamloops, and Abbotsford.
 When you bring together the profiles associated with Prizm and their most concentrated areas of residence, 'Suburban Sport' is a good geographical fit, while 'Country & Western' and 'Scenic Retirement' are less so.
 As fourth profile for the CCC, 'Family Mode' is also a good fit and is aligned with the top 5 source markets for the region.
 'Asian Achievement' is a good fit while 'South Asian' incorporates Surrey, Vancouver and Abbotsford in their top 4 residential areas.
 See Appendix 1 for Prizm's overview on consumer behaviour by geographic location based on purchasing preferences for the profiles highlighted above.
 As complemented by Environics Analytics, for a better understanding of current and future visitors to the CCC region.

-Covid-19 Fffects
+Covid-19 Effects

 The pandemic has contributed to a range of effects to the region's tourism industry, and each have resulted in having to react accordingly with limited information available.
 The immediate impact was the closure of the international borders and the loss of tourists with the economic impacts that accompanied it.
-The challenge then becomes identifying what the landscape will look like once the borders and restrictions are lifted and how long it will take for the business levels to return to the prepandemic era of $2019 \sim 2020$ .
+The challenge then becomes identifying what the landscape will look like once the borders and restrictions are lifted and how long it will take for the business levels to return to the prepandemic era of 2019 \sim 2020.

 As of now, below is the list of businesses which have closed since the beginning of the pandemic (March 2020 to current).
-Additionally, some of these businesses are listed as permanently closed due to the impact caused by the 2021 wildfire season.
 This list does not include businesses listed as for sale or who have successfully transferred ownership throughout this period.